palade/digitalocean-v2-API-bash-dns-updater/README.md

 ## Purpose

 Dynamically updates an 'A' record on Digital Oceans domain server.
+This script is useful in case of a sticky IP.

 ## Usage